elixir-ecto/ecto/guides/howtos/Dynamic queries.md

 |> order_by(^order_by)
 ```

-Note however not all expressions can be converted to data structures.
-Since `where` converts a key-value to a `key == value` comparison, order-based comparisons such as `p.published_at > ^minimum_date` still need to be written as part of the query as before.
+While using data-structures already brings a good amount of flexibility to Ecto queries, not all expressions can be converted to data structures.
+For example, `where` converts a key-value to a `key == value` comparison, and therefore order-based comparisons such as `p.published_at > ^minimum_date` need to be written as before.

 ## Dynamic fragments